SteliosSpanos/SteliosSpanos/README.md

 ## Projects
 - [AWS-Cloud-Projects](https://github.com/SteliosSpanos/cloud-engineering-AWS): A repo that shows my journey and improvement in cloud technologies.
 It includes every AWS project that i did along with full documentation for each.
 (AWS)
+- [Mygit](https://github.com/SteliosSpanos/mygit): Git-like version control system implementation in Go, demonstrating the core concepts and internal architecture of Git.
+(Golang)
+- [CLI To-Do-List](https://github.com/SteliosSpanos/cli-to-do-list): A command-line task management application written in Go that provides a simple and efficient way to manage your daily tasks through terminal commands.
+(Golang)
 - [Flashcard-Assistant](https://github.com/SteliosSpanos/flashcard-assistant): CRUD API based flashcard assistant that generates personalized study content, tracks your learning streaks, and sends daily study challenges to Discord to keep you on track.
 (Python-FastAPI / Postgresql / Docker)
-- [Mygit](https://github.com/SteliosSpanos/mygit):  Git-like version control system implementation in Go, demonstrating the core concepts and internal architecture of Git.
-(Golang)
 - [Networking-Projects](https://github.com/SteliosSpanos/networking-projects): A collection of networking projects that contain programs and labs.
 (C/Python/Bash)

 ## Socials